 Where are you going to spend this year's vacation?
 The Lake Shore Railway's book of "Summer Tours to Mountains, Lakes and Seashore" will help you to decide.
-It will be sent on application to Erwin Tears, Colorado Passenger Agent, 1017 17th St., Denver, or C. F. Daly, Chief A. G. P. A., Chicasgo, annound and a second The quarterly conference of the Re-lief societies of the Liberty stake will be held in the Second ward meeting-house, on Seventh South between Fourth and Fifth East, at 2 p. m., Satrouth and Fifth East, at 2 p. m., saturday, June 4, 1904.
-All officers and members are cordially invited to be present.
+It will be sent on application to Erwin Tears, Colorado Passenger Agent, 1017 17th St., Denver, or C. F. Daly, Chief A. G. P. A., Chicago, any nonventure mounts and and grande and a second a second and a second and a second and a second and a second an The quarterly conference of the Re-lief societies of the Liberty stake will be held in the Second ward meeting-house, on Seventh South between Fourth and Fifth East, at 2 p. m., Satand Fifth East, at 2 p. m., saturday, June 4, 1904.

-AUTO TO THE TANK T CHURCH NOTICES.
+CHURCH NOTICES.